Canadiens–Maple Leafs rivalry: Cultural impact

-The fanbases of both teams began to erode somewhat following the Original Six era, with five other Canadian teams added into the league; with new teams formed in Vancouver (the Canucks), Calgary (the Flames), Edmonton (the Oilers), Winnipeg (the Jets), and Ottawa (the Senators).
-Another club in Quebec City (the Nordiques) also competed in the NHL from 1979 to 1995.
-Meanwhile, after NHL expansion into the U.S., the rivalry was sometimes softened by the phenomenon of many Canadians cheering for any Canadian team in a good position to "bring the Cup home" to Canada.
+The fanbases of both teams began to erode somewhat following the Original Six era, as five other Canadian teams joined the league.
+In 1970, the NHL placed an expansion franchise in Vancouver (the Canucks).
+The league then absorbed three former World Hockey Association (WHA) clubs – the Edmonton Oilers, Quebec Nordiques, and original Winnipeg Jets – in 1979, and the Atlanta Flames moved to Calgary and became the Calgary Flames in 1980.
+The Nordiques would develop a heated rivalry with the Canadiens during the 1980s and early 1990s, known as the Battle of Quebec.
+The NHL added the Ottawa Senators via expansion in 1992, but the Nordiques and original Jets moved to the United States in the mid-1990s, becoming the Colorado Avalanche and Phoenix Coyotes, respectively.
+Winnipeg, however, received an NHL team back in 2011 when the Atlanta Thrashers moved to the city and became the second version of the Jets.
+Also, after increased NHL expansion into the U.S., the rivalry was sometimes softened by the phenomenon of many Canadians cheering for any Canadian team in a good position to "bring the Cup home" to Canada.

 In popular culture

-The Canadiens-Maple Leafs rivalry is central to the children's book The Hockey Sweater, in which the protagonist, a Canadiens fan presumably based on author Roch Carrier as a child, is forced to wear a Leafs sweater.
+The Canadiens–Maple Leafs rivalry is central to the children's book The Hockey Sweater, in which the protagonist, a Canadiens fan presumably based on author Roch Carrier as a child, is forced to wear a Leafs sweater.
 In 1980, the story was adapted into an animated short, The Sweater, by the National Film Board of Canada.

 The rivalry is also featured in the murals of Toronto's College subway station, in a work by Charles Pachter called Hockey Knights in Canada.
 The two murals are installed appropriately in opposition, with one facing the other across the subway tracks.
 The mural of the Montreal Canadiens is on the northbound side of the station, while another mural of the Maple Leafs stands directly across from it on southbound side of the station.
 College station is the closest station to Maple Leaf Gardens, the Maple Leafs home arena from 1931 to 1999.

-Playoff results

-The Canadiens and Maple Leafs have met in the playoffs 16 times.
-To date, Montreal has won nine playoff series while Toronto has won seven.
-Scores of games won by the series winning team are in bold.